14islands/14islands-com-v2/app/blog/_posts/2015-12-09-building-for-good-seo-and-socal-sharing.md

 ## Mind the basics

-Finally, mind the following basics when working on the site.
+Finally, follow good practises for the site.

 Use Progressive Enhancement principles to make sure your site is always accessible by search engines.